ezakhar/help/en/basics/analyse-detailed-activity.md

 # Indicators in the completed activity that are calculated by Staminity {#measures}

-Staminity calculates a set of indicators as for the whole activity, as for a lap, segment or any part of the activity selected on the chart, based on the initial data registered by sports watch or by a program on the smartphone.
+Staminity calculates a set of indicators as for the whole activity, as for a lap, segment or any part of the activity selected on the chart, based on the initial data registered by sports watch or by an application on the smartphone.

-The information is displayed **on the “Details” tab** in activity and includes the following indicators
+The information is displayed **on the “Details” tab** in activity and includes the following indicators:
-:

 * [Distance](#distance)
 * [Duration](#duration)